-Machine translation (MT) is a form of language translation where a computer program is used to process text and translate it from one language to another.
+What is Machine Translation ?Machine translation (MT) is a form of language translation where a computer program is used to process text and translate it from one language to another.
 The process involves the use of algorithms, software and statistical models to create translations.
 The translations created by machine translation are often of lower quality than those created by human translators, but advances in technology are making machine translation more accurate and efficient over time.

 A human translator is nevertheless advised for the translation of client-facing materials, marketing content, and other open publications.
 A human expert can add needed cultural subtleties and deeper meanings to the text.
 For example, a literary or journalistic text's multiple levels of meaning can only be decoded by a person.
 Although it does not completely replace human translators, machine translation can assist them in translating texts that would not otherwise be translated at all.

 Free Machine TranslationTypically, free online translators like Google Translate spring to mind when people think about machine translation.
 Make sure to understand the terms and conditions, free online Machine Translation programs do not preserve the confidentiality of your documents.
 Whatever you upload to the software is now available to the rest of the internet.
 Savings on costs are significantly outweighed by security concerns and a lack of control over your content.

-In the post-editing translation process, the source text is first machine translated into the target language.
+Machine translation with post edition (MTPE)In the post-editing translation process, the source text is first machine translated into the target language.
 A human editor then evaluates and edits the content to ensure that it is completely accurate and that the original sentiment is retained in the translation.
 Additionally, the outcome of post-editing can be utilized to instruct the machine translation engine to enhance its translations in the future.
 Working with language professionals enables you to create memory of past translation to improve the MT model for improved later use.